-You see QR codes everywhere: in magazines, at restaurants, and in museums.
-When scanned, they typically lead to a website or video.
-QR-codes are helpful in the classroom because students can scan them with their own devices.
+QR codes can be used to provide additional information in all kinds of places: at restaurants, in museums, for discounts in stores.
+When scanned with the camera app on your phone, they typically lead to a website, video, or other type of content.
+QR codes are also useful in the classroom, where students can scan them with their own devices.
 With the new QR code generator from Gynzy, you can easily make and add QR-codes to enrich your own lessons or link to prepared work.

 What can you do with this tool?

 The letters QR stand for Quick Response.
 A QR code is a type of barcode built using small blocks.
-The QR-code contains information, often a URL to a website or video.
-By scanning the QR-code you can quickly access information without having to use your browser or type in a URL.
+By scanning the QR-code, you can quickly access information without having to use your browser or type in a URL.
 Most modern devices with a camera, like iPads, can recognize QR-codes and take you right to your web browser.

-By clicking the gear in the bottom left of the tool itself you open the settings.
+You can access the settings for the QR Code Generator by clicking the gear in the bottom left of the tool itself.
 Here you can enter a URL or other text.
 You can also choose to change the color of the QR code.
-You now have a QR code on the interactive whiteboard that students can scan with the camera on their own devices.
+You now have a custom QR code on your interactive whiteboard or personal device that students can scan with the camera on their own devices.

 The QR-code generator supports the input of a URL or plain text.
 By adding a URL you invite students to open a website or video on their own device, like an instructional video, a story, or a website with more information to enrich learning on a particular topic.
-By adding plain text, you can leave a (hidden) message to students, give the answer to a challenge question, or provide a challenge question for students who are ready to move to the next step.
+By adding plain text, you can leave a message for students, give the answer to a question, or provide a question for students who are ready to move to the next step.

 By placing the QR-code on the interactive whiteboard, you can enlarge the QR-code, which means it can be scanned from all locations in the classroom.
 You can even make a QR-code of a public link of a Gynzy lesson.